chloneda/vim-cheatsheet/resources/README_EN.md

 :qa！               # Abandon all file operations and force exit
 :qall               # Abandon all file operations and exit
 :x                  # Save the file and exit, the time stamp of the file will not be modified
-:edit <filename>    # Open the file and edit, abbreviate (:e file), open the file by the absolute or relative path of the file, Tab key to complete the path
+:edit {filename}    # Open the file and edit, abbreviate (:e file), open the file by the absolute or relative path of the file, Tab key to complete the path
 :edit .             # Open the file manager, abbreviate (:e.), browse the files in the current directory, select and edit
 :Explore            # Open the file manager, abbreviate (:E), and display the directory where the active buffer is located
-:saveas <filename>  # Save as specified file
+:saveas {filename}  # Save as specified file
-:o <filename>       # Open (o: open) another file in the current window
+:o {filename}       # Open (o: open) another file in the current window
-:r <filename>       # Read the file and insert the content after the cursor
+:r {filename}       # Read the file and insert the content after the cursor
 :r !dir             # Capture and insert the output of the dir command after the cursor
 :on[ly]             # Close other windows except the window where the cursor is located, same as Ctrl+W o
 :clo[se]            # Close the file in the window where the cursor is, the same as Ctrl+W c
-:cd <path>          # Switch Vim current path
+:cd {path}          # Switch Vim current path
 :pwd                # Show Vim current path
-:n <filename>       # Open a new window to edit the new file filename
+:n {filename}       # Open a new window to edit the new file filename
 :new                # Open a new window to edit a new file
 :enew               # Create a new file in the current window
 :vnew               # Edit the new file in a new window divided into left and right